Temperatures are expected to hit as high 24 degrees today and so I’m heading off to Brighton!

-Earlier this year, I wrote an article on Welldoing about the mental health benefits of spring.
+Earlier this year, I wrote an article for Welldoing about the mental health benefits of spring.
 This time, I like to focus on what we can draw from summer.

-- We have more time to exercise.
-As the sunlight beckons, we have more reasons to run, take a walk, swim… the list goes on.
-There are numerous ways to get more active on a daily basis in the summer months, so pick your favourite activities and go outdoors.
+As the sunlight beckons, we have more reasons to run, take a walk, swim – the list goes on.
+There are numerous ways to get more active on a daily basis during the summer months, so pick your favourite activities and go outdoors.

-- Summer improves our mood.
 More than just getting Vitamin D, sunny weather can have a positive impact on mental health and mood.
-By getting out, for at least 30 minutes, The positive impact of warm, sunny weather can have on mental health and mood is real, according to this research.
+By getting out, for at least 30 minutes, the positive impact of warm, sunny weather can have on mental health and mood is real, according to one research.

-- We have more time to spend with family and friends.
 Summer gives us a good excuse to go on holidays with family and friends.
 Evidence shows that good relationships (with family, friends and our wider communities) are vital for our mental well-being.